OHDSI/CommonEvidenceModel/informationPrep/jobs/MEDLINE/README.md

 Dependencies
 ------------
 1. Java JDK (e.g. openjdk).
-2. MedlineXmlToDatabase java executable - see the below GitHub repo for installation and usage details:
+2. MedlineXmlToDatabase java executable and lib, as well as the .ini file - see the below GitHub repo for installation and usage details:

 [MedlineXMLToDatabase GitHub repository](https://github.com/OHDSI/MedlineXmlToDatabase)

-Install the MedlineXmlToDatabase java app in the same directory as the Pentaho job.
+Install the MedlineXmlToDatabase.jar and MedlineXmlToDatabase_lib folder in the same directory as the Pentaho job.

 Instructions
 ------------